jonathantemplin/LinnMemorialLecture2017/index.md

 Notable portions of the law with respect to accountability:
 > - States have flexibility in format of assessment
->   - Can include multiple interim assessments through the course of the academic year
+>   - Can include multiple interim assessments throughout the academic year
 > - Ability to pilot innovative approaches to statewide assessments (up to seven states)
 >   - Multiple assessments (e.g., curriculum-embedded, interim, or through-course tests) given throughout the year
 >   - May be based on a subset of grades/subjects